Research: automorphic forms, and nearby areas.

 Cornell University, Malott Hall

-My research is supported by an NSF CAREER grant under DMS-1454893 (2015-2020), and a Simons Fellowship.
+My research is supported by the NSF and a Simons Fellowship.
 Any opinions, findings, and conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of these Institutions.

 [Cornell seminars] [Knight Institute for Writing] [Computer facilities] [BWV 1004]